• Skip to primary navigation

 grilled cheese cut into quarters and stacked

-Sandwich assembly.
-Start out by brushing the outside of your bread with butter or mayo.
-Then stack all of your cheese on each slice of bread.
+1. Sandwich assembly: Brush the outside of your bread with butter or mayo.
+Then, stack all of your cheese on each slice of bread.

-Preheat: Light the grill to low heat, about 375-400 degrees F. Hold your hand 1 inch over the grate and count to at least 5 comfortably.
+2. Preheat: Light the grill to low heat, about 375-400 degrees F. Hold your hand 1 inch over the grate and comfortably count to at least 5.

-Transfer.
-Once the cheese has started to melt and the bread is toasted on the bottom, transfer it to an aluminum pan and continue cooking until cheese is fully melted.
+4. Transfer.
+Once the cheese has started to melt and the bread is toasted on the bottom, transfer it to an aluminum pan and continue cooking until the cheese is fully melted.

 Grilled cheese o the grill cheese pull